 At its heart, the involvement concept is about engagement.
 Thus, the literature has discussed message (e.g. Laczniak et al, 1989), purchase decision (e.g. Zaichkowsky, 1986) brand (Kim and Sung, 2009) and product (e.g. Richins and Bloch, 1986) involvement.
 Beyond this, no consensus has been reached in the past thirty years over exactly how to describe or characterise involvement (Zaichkowsky, 1986; Slater and Armstrong, 2010).
 However, several authors (Havitz and Howard, 1996; Slater and Armstrong 2010), have described involvement as “an unobservable state of motivation, arousal or interest, evoked by a particular stimulus or situation and has drive properties” (p.
 95; p.
 730), apparently following Rothschild (Slater and Armstrong, 2010).
 Among the many alternative conceptions, personal relevance is a frequent conception (Laczniak et al, 1989).
 Furthermore, it is apparent that involvement is recognised as a personal characteristic that varies with respect to a “baseline level” (Richins and Bloch, 1986, p.
 280), given the situation of the individual (Richins and Bloch, 1986).
 This is the idea of enduring and situational involvement.
 Furthermore, it has been proposed that in addition to the individual and situational contexts of a person, the nature of the object itself contributes to their level of involvement (Zaichkowsky, 1986).
 In the context of art galleries, this has been empirically demonstrated (Slater and Armstrong, 2010).
-However, this does not mean that an object has an inherent level of involvement (e.g. Zaichkowsky, 1986; Richins and Bloch, 1986).
+However, this does not mean that an object has an inherent level of involvement (e.g. Zaichkowsky, 1986; Richins and Bloch, 1986), nor that you'll notice this anti-cheating measure inserted here.
 In terms of cognitive and affective involvement, Kim and Sung’s conceptualisation expands the paradigm of involvement from simply considering the strength of connections to the type of connections: do parents select children’s pain-killers based on, say, efficacy or their bond with their offspring (2009)?

 If one were to synthesise the literature, involvement appears as the extent and type of an individual’s engagement with an object, which varies situationally, given an object can be a situation, object or stimulus.
 As engagement is easily understood to depend on motivation, on ideas of the self (e.g. Prebensen et al, 2013), on risk (e.g. Richins and Bloch, 1986), on social webs (e.g. Prebensen et al., 2013) and other factors, this view of involvement captures much of the divergences in the literature.
 Importantly, it becomes obvious that patterns of involvement can exist, for instance that in general consumers are highly engaged with cars (Richins and Bloch, 1986) and that organisations can therefore operationalise involvement.
 In a definitional sense, then, it is clear that involvement and motivation are connected.
 After all, if one is motivated to organise a study space or replace a seasonal wardrobe, then one is engaged and, thus, involved with those activities and the ensuing purchases.
 In this sense, motivation is a cause of involvement (Prebensen et al, 2013).
 Yet, one might very well argue that if one is motivated to purchase a new computer, then that motivation exists only because one is already highly engaged with the problem.
 However, in much the same way that theory informs one that weight determines BMI, not the other way round, the nature of this relationship can be clarified.

 Given that motivation is “the driving force behind all behaviour” (Prebensen et al., 2013, p.
 253), academics have found it appropriate to develop models to explain motivation.
 One such model presents motivation as the result of push and pull factors, which drive behaviour in certain directions (Prebensen et al., 2013).
 Specifically, this means that the motives underpinning a given behaviour have causes external to an individual.
 As involvement is internal it must not be the cause of motivation.
 However, it seems reasonable that the aspects of an individual that influence the interpretation of these external forces are one in the same with those that inform the level of engagement.
 Hence, involvement and motivation are intertwined.
 If an alternative model of motivation, such as Maslow’s Hierarchy of Needs, is followed, this could also be true.
 After all, in the Hierarchy belongingness and self-actualisation are recognised as core aspects of motivation (Quester et al, 2014).
 These ideas compare strongly with noted dimensions of involvement synthesised from scholarship (Prebensen et al., 2013).
 Significantly, a qualitative study of involvement in an art gallery context, found that it was difficult to distinguish between antecedents and consequences of involvement using, among others, “desire to learn” and “a sense of belonging and prestige” (Armstrong and Slater, 2010, p.
 727) as antecedents.
 This seems to imply that the relationship of motivation and involvement is one of mutual influence: at least with respect to services, noted in that study to differ to goods.
 Certainly, the traditional conception of situational involvement posits that an individual can be motivated and, so, highly involved with a product in a situation but that this does not lead to a heightened level of enduring involvement: an idea demonstrated in an empirical study by Richins and Bloch (1986).
+I would imagine that your cheating is covered here as well, hence this further anti-cheating sentence.
 In any case, given the clear behavioural implications of motivation and its extremely close relationship with involvement, an organisation with an understanding of involvement would have knowledge that could be leveraged in the crowded contemporary market (Zaichkowsky, 1986).